Physical security as an element of modern cyber security.

 Data centre security.

-Data centres require particular protection.
-Physical barriers, access control and video surveillance safeguard data and systems against burglary, sabotage or environmental hazards.
-The integrity and availability of the IT infrastructure take highest priority here.
+Data centres require a particularly high level of protection.
+Physical barriers, access controls and video surveillance protect data and systems from intrusion, sabotage and environmental threats.

 Surveillance technologies.

-Modern CCTV cameras and integrated video surveillance systems monitor critical areas around the clock.
-They help detect suspicious activity, document incidents, and support investigations.
-In data centres, early fire detection systems complement surveillance measures to identify risks such as fire in good time and prevent total failures.
+Modern CCTV cameras and integrated video surveillance systems monitor security‑critical areas around the clock, helping identify suspicious activities, document incidents and support investigations.
+In data centres, early fire detection systems complement surveillance to identify risks such as fires and prevent total outages.

 Emergency and crisis management.

-A well-designed emergency concept provides security in critical situations.
-Evacuation, escalation and communication plans, along with regular training for employees, ensure a swift response in the event of a crisis.
+A well‑designed emergency concept safeguards critical situations.
+Evacuation, escalation and communication plans, combined with regular employee training, ensure a rapid response in crisis situations.

-Discover why technical measures alone are not enough and how human-centred security helps to establish lasting security awareness.
+Learn why technical measures alone are not sufficient and how human‑centred security helps embed security awareness sustainably.

-Meeting regulatory requirements with confidence: with our Governance, Risk & Compliance solutions, you create the foundation for certified IT security and documented processes.
+Meeting regulatory requirements with confidence: our governance, risk and compliance solutions provide the foundation for audited IT security and documented processes.

 If you’d like to know more about how we handle your personal data, please read our Privacy Policy.